Klehrik/spaaaaaace/README.md

 ### Controls

 LMB - Accelerate in direction
 1, 2, 3 - Use weapons
 T - Lock view from moving with cursor
-S - View ship info (was present in a previous version but I had disabled it for some reason) C - View map
+S - View ship info (was present in a previous version but I had disabled it for some reason)
+C - View map
+R - Reset game